Follow Us

 Some items might need to be taken to the Household Waste Recycling Centre, or for you to arrange bulky waste collection.

-Find out what you can and can't recycle in Nottingham City here.
+You can also find out what you can and can't recycle in Nottingham City here.

 🥕 Compost your food waste